inasafe/inasafe-doc/docs/source/user-docs/dock.rst

 ----------------------------------------

-When running a scenario, the data being used needs to be processed into a state where it is acceptible for use by the impact function.
+When running a scenario, the data being used needs to be processed into a state where it is acceptable for use by the impact function.
 In particular it should be noted that:

 * Remote datasets will be copied locally before processing.